tendermint/coding/go/coding_standard.md

 ## Various

  * Reserve "Save" and "Load" for long-running persistence operations.
-When parsing bytes, use "Read" or "Write".
+When parsing bytes, use "Encode" or "Decode".
+ * Receiver variables should be at least 2 letters.  e.g. not `func (s \*Something) MyFunc(){}` but `func (sm *Something) MyFunc(){}`.
+This makes refactoring easier when we rename Something to something else.
- * Avoid single letter variable names, be more descriptive, and try to maintain consistency across the codebase.
-Note: this conflicts with https://talks.golang.org/2014/names.slide#7
+ * Maintain consistency across the codebase.
- * Do not use "instance" in function names
+ * Do not use "instance" in function names.
+(JAE: what is this?)
  * A struct generally shouldn’t have a field named after itself, aka. this shouldn't occur:
 ``` golang
 type middleware struct {
 	middleware Middleware
 }
 ```
  * In comments, use "iff" to mean, "if and only if".
-(It's not a typo)
  * Product names are capitalized, like "Tendermint", "Basecoin", "Protobuf", etc except in command lines: `tendermint --help`
- * The first letter of sentences in comments are capitalized
+ * The first letter of sentences in comments are capitalized and ends with a dot.
  * Acronyms are all capitalized, like "RPC", "gRPC", "API".
-"MyID", rather than "MyId"
+"MyID", rather than "MyId".
- * Receiver variables should be at least 2 letters.  e.g. not `func (s \*Something) MyFunc(){}` but `func (sm *Something) MyFunc(){}`.
-This makes refactoring easier when we rename Something to something else.

 ## Importing Libraries